ekomoku/ekom-pbl/Project 6.md

 ~~~

-On DB server, create database, create security settings, create user with privileges, then continue below in the db server
+On DB server, after creating database, creating security settings, creating user with privileges, then continue below in the db server

 ~~~
 sudo vi /etc/my.cnf